Nandor Fodor: Biography

 Fodor was born in Beregszász, Austro-Hungarian Empire (now Berehove in Ukraine), to a Jewish family.
 He received a doctorate in law from the Royal Hungarian University of Science in Budapest.
 He moved to New York to work as a journalist and to Britain in 1929 where he worked for a newspaper company.

 Fodor was one of the leading authorities on poltergeists, haunting and paranormal phenomena usually associated with mediumship.
 He was at one time Sigmund Freud's associate and wrote on subjects like prenatal development and dream interpretation, although he is mostly credited for his magnum opus, Encyclopedia of Psychic Science, first published in 1934.
 Fodor was the London correspondent for the American Society for Psychical Research (1935-1939).
 He worked as an editor for the Psychoanalytic Review and was a member of the New York Academy of Sciences.

 Fodor in the 1930s embraced paranormal phenomena but by the 1940s took a break from his previous work and advocated a psychoanalytic approach to psychic phenomena.
-He published skeptical newspaper articles on mediumship, which caused opposition from spiritualists.
+He published skeptical newspaper articles on mediumship, which caused opposition from some spiritualists.

 Among the subjects he closely studied was the case of Gef the talking mongoose, which served as the basis for the 2023 film Nandor Fodor and the Talking Mongoose.

 Fodor was the father of Andrea Fodor Litkei, composer, author, soloist and wife of Ervin Litkei.